pedro-mendonca/GP-Convert-PT-AO90/README.md

 Sure!
 You are welcome to report any issues or add feature suggestions on the [GitHub repository](https://github.com/pedro-mendonca/GP-Convert-PT-AO90).

 ## Changelog

+### 1.1.0

+* Update the actual [Convert-PT-AO90](https://github.com/pedro-mendonca/Convert-PT-AO90) tool to v1.3.
+* Rebuild replace pairs with half the size.
+* Improve performance by using only lowercase replace pairs.
+* Fix matching words starting with an accented vowel.
+* Remove wrong replace pairs about cardinal points (lowercased since 1945).
+* Add some more replace pairs.
+* Update dependencies.
+* Tested up to WP 6.0.

 ### 1.0.0